ahmetengin/ada.stargate/docs/architecture/4_PILLAR_STRATEGY.md

 1.  **Lower Latency:** Fewer hops between agents.
 2.  **Better Context:** Each "Big 4" agent has a deeper understanding of its specific domain.
 3.  **Easier Maintenance:** Debugging `Ada.Finance` is easier than debugging 5 scattered scripts.
+4.  **Scalability:** This structure maps directly to the "Big 3" Python backend, where each "Big 4" expert can become an independent microservice.